dispersing/CRUG_QPotPresentation/QPot.md

 Differential equations in R: deSolve format, pt.
 II
 ========================================================
 *The mathematics of uncontrolled growth are frigtening.*  **A single cell** *of the bacterium E. coli would, under ideal circumstances,* **divide every twenty minutes**.  *That is not particularly disturbing until you think about it, but the fact is that bacteria multiply geometrically: one becomes two, two become four, four become eight, and so on.
-In this way,* **it can be shown that in a single day, one cell of E. coli could producece a super-colony equal in size and weight to the entire planet earth.**---M. Chrichton (1969), *The Andromeda Strain* (Dell, New York, p.
+In this way,* **it can be shown that in a single day, one cell of E. coli could producece a super-colony equal in size and weight to the entire planet earth.**---Michael Crichton (1969), *The Andromeda Strain* (Dell, New York, p.
 247)

 $$\frac{dx}{dt} = \alpha x = 2x$$